ostasovskyi/detecting_reward_hacking/README.md

 Therefore, we ask if  unsupervised models trained only on benign coding-agent trajectories learn a representation of normal behavior from which reward hacking deviates in a detectable and consistent way.
 This is evaluated through two questions:

 1. Do VAE reconstruction error and KL divergence separate hacked from benign trajectories in TRACE and MALT?
 Does Deep SVDD provide a better anomaly score than the VAE?
-2. Do hacked trajectories from TRACE (synthetically generated coding trajectories) and MALT (real-world codind trajectories) occupy similar regions in the learned latent space?
+2. Do hacked trajectories from TRACE (synthetically generated coding trajectories) and MALT (real-world coding trajectories) occupy similar regions in the learned latent space?

 ## Datasets